Carhartt facing calls for boycott over vaccine mandates

 This month, the US Supreme Court said the government could not force large employers to make Covid-19 vaccination or weekly testing mandatory.

-Companies including the coffee chain Starbucks have since walked back their plans for such rules.
+Companies including the coffee chain Starbucks have since reversed their plans for such rules.

 But in a recent memo to staff, Carhartt leaders said the Supreme Court decision had not changed company requirements, which went into effect for much of their staff in early January.

-"We put workplace safety at the very top of our priority list and the Supreme Court's recent ruling doesn't impact that core value," wrote Carhartt's chief executive Mark Valade.
+"We put workplace safety at the very top of our priority list and the Supreme Court's recent ruling doesn't impact that core value," wrote Carhartt's chief executive Mark Valade, a descendant of the company's founder.

 "While we appreciate that there may be differing views, workplace safety is an area where we and the union that represents our associates cannot compromise.
 An unvaccinated workforce is both a people and business risk that our company is unwilling to take. "